Need Help? Give us a call.

-When it comes to specific kinds of liens, the blanket lien can be the most dubious.
-We’ll cover some important facts about liens in general—and blanket liens specifically—to help you make better decisions when it comes to small business funding.
+And while we’re talking about the world of liens, we’ll also cover some important facts about liens in general—plus blanket liens specifically—to help you make better decisions about small business loans.

-Liens are legal claims written into the fine print of small business loans.
-Because loan terms are all about helping lenders mitigate their risk, liens help protect lenders by providing some security in the event a borrower defaults and can’t repay them.
-When lenders file liens for unpaid debts, they are able to sell a business’s assets in order to collect money.
+In the big picture, liens are legal claims written into the fine print of small business loans.
+Because loan terms are all about helping lenders mitigate their risk, liens help protect lenders.
+They provide some security in the event a borrower defaults and can’t repay them.
+When lenders file liens for unpaid debts, they’re able to sell a business’s assets in order to collect money.
 This gives the lender some protection against the risk that they’re taking when lending that money.

 Don’t get spooked by a lien option!
-You shouldn’t avoid a loan simply because its terms include a lien option.
-After all, lenders and borrowers both need some reassurances and a lien gives the lender some form of safety net.
-However, it’s common for liens to be treated like the ugly stepchild, while more common terms like interest rates, due dates, and other repayment terms are trotted out and put on prominent display.
+You shouldn’t avoid a loan simply because its terms include a one.
+After all, lenders and borrowers both need some reassurances, and a lien gives the lender some form of safety net.
+However, it’s common for liens to be treated like the ugly stepchild—while more common terms like interest rates, due dates, and other repayment terms are trotted out and put on prominent display.

 If you’re not careful, you may find out the hard way that a particularly troublesome lien is attached to your loan.
 Understanding liens can prevent major hassles and save you money in the long run.

-When a lender files a lien against your business, it’s essentially an official notice that they are asserting their ability to acquire assets or collateral in the event of your default.
-If you have multiple loans, you are likely to be subject to multiple liens on multiple or all of your assets.
+When a lender files a lien against your business, it’s essentially an official notice that they’re asserting their ability to acquire assets or collateral in the event of your default.
+If you have multiple loans, you’re likely to be subject to multiple liens on multiple—or all—of your assets.

-In the case of multiple liens, there are different lien positions.
-First, second, third, and so on.
+Yes!
+If you have multiple liens, then lenders have different lien positions.
+(First, second, third, and so on.)
 The liens are filed in order so that if you default on your loan, the first lienholder gets paid first, the second gets paid next, followed by the third.
+You get the idea.

 For lenders, the risk of lending money to borrowers becomes greater and greater the lower they are on the totem pole.
 All lenders want to be in the first lien position, and first in line to act upon that lien just in case you can’t repay any of your creditors.
 And if it’s not possible for a lender to be in first or second position, you could be rejected for a loan or receive quotes for higher interest rates.

 Now that you have an understanding of both liens in general and how they compare to blanket liens, let’s come back to blanket liens.
-The obvious answer is this: Liens can cost a lot when you’re already in a tough financial spot.
+The obvious answer here is that liens of any type can cost a lot when you’re already in a tough financial spot.

-If you are subject to a blanket lien, it’s entirely possible that you could lose everything if you default on a loan.
-The consequences can be dire for your business if a blanket lien allows your lender to seize everything and the blanket lien is in a first lien position.
+But especially if you’re subject to a blanket lien, you could possibly lose everything if you default on a loan.
+The consequences can be dire for your business if a blanket lien allows your lender to seize everything—and the blanket lien is in a first lien position.

 When money is tight, it’s conceivable that you may need to acquire funds from two different lenders, both insisting on being the first lienholder.
 If neither is willing to accept a second position, you might not get the funds you need.
 The chances you might be denied a second loan increase even more if that first lien is also a blanket lien—if you lose everything to the first lienholder, then the second lienholder will have nothing to recoup for their losses.

-It’s important to educate yourself about liens before you sign on the dotted line.
+It’s important to educate yourself about liens before you sign the dotted line.
 Or, if you already have a loan and aren’t quite sure if you have a blanket lien, you can take some action, too.
 Here are a few more things you can do to protect your business and ensure you’re in the best possible position:

 The more you know about liens, blanket liens, and loan terms, the better prepared you’ll be to make sound financial decisions for your business.

-When it comes down to it, the dangers of blanket liens should also be a reminder of the dangers of ignoring the fine print!
-Before you sign on the dotted line for any small business loan, it’s crucial that you fully assess the fine print.
-You never know if a blanket lien or extra fee will be slipped in a loan agreement.
-And if that fine print holds a condition that will hurt your business in the long-run, you should be fully aware of the loan agreement before you sign up.
+If nothing else, this should be a reminder of the dangers of ignoring the fine print!
+Before you sign for any small business loan, read all of your terms.
+You never know if a blanket lien or extra fee will end up in a loan agreement.
+And if that fine print holds a condition that will hurt your business in the long run, you should be fully aware of the loan agreement before you sign up.